bakame-php/http-structured-fields/docs/item.md

 `Item::fromPair` is an alternative to the `Item::from` named constructor, it expects a tuple composed by an array as a list where:

-- The first member on index `0` represents one of the six (6) item type value;
+- The first member on index `0` represents one of the supported item type value;
 - The second optional member, on index `1`, **MUST** be an iterable construct containing tuples of key-value pairs;

 Once instantiated, accessing `Item` properties is done via:

+- the method `Item::type` which returns the instance type via the `Type` enum;
-- the method `Item::value` which returns the instance underlying value fully decoded;
+- the method `Item::value` which returns the instance underlying value;
 - the method `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object

 ```php